Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 FEDFUNDS_Rolling_Mean_3months: The 3-month average of the federal funds interest rate, which affects borrowing costs and spending.
 Month and FEDFUNDS (current value) also had moderate impact, possibly due to seasonal effects and policy changes.

+#### 📍 K-Nearest Neighbors (KNN)
+3) KNN: We applied the K-Nearest Neighbors Regressor with k = 5 to predict housing prices (USSTHPI).
+The model was trained on scaled training data and evaluated using standard regression metrics:

+Mean Squared Error (MSE): [insert value from output] Root Mean Squared Error (RMSE): [insert value]
+R² Score: [insert value]
+These values indicate how well the KNN model performs in capturing patterns in the data.
+A lower RMSE means predictions are close to actual values, while an R² close to 1 shows a good fit.

+---

+### 🧠 Unsupervised Learning

+#### 📦 K-Means Clustering
-3) K-MEANS CUSTERING: I utilized unsupervised learning (K-means Clustering) in order to create the model.
+4) K-MEANS CUSTERING: I utilized unsupervised learning (K-means Clustering) in order to create the model.
 To explore hidden patterns in the data without using labeled outputs, we applied K-Means clustering, an unsupervised learning method.
 Here's how the process unfolded:

 Feature Selection:
 We selected seven key economic indicators for clustering: